iblameandrew/iblameandrew/README.md

 *   **Beyond AGI:** Arguing for a shift in focus from data-centric models to fedback operator-centric models, inspired by control systems like PID loops, to achieve breakthroughs in AI.
 *   **Pseudoscience as a Tool not a belief:** Leveraging symbolic frameworks like MBTI and astrology as powerful, linguistically-loaded systems for generating complex and nuanced personas in GenAI.

-You can find the full collection of my essays and articles in my [blog repository](https://github.com/iblameandrew/blog).
+You can find my entries in my [blog repository](https://github.com/iblameandrew/blog).

 ---